Adopting a vegetarian diet means avoiding meat, fish, poultry, and other products containing these ingredients, like gelatin or rennet.

 Eggs offer many nutritional benefits as they are a great source of protein and provide essential vitamins like D and B12 and minerals like calcium.
 They are also incredibly versatile and can be the central part of a dish, like in an omelet or scrambled eggs, or even an ingredient in a recipe like pasta, shakshuka, or when baking cakes.

-A variety of dairy products, with many different kinds of cheese, cream, and milk, are used in almost every aspect of the cooking process.
+Various dairy products, with many different kinds of cheese, cream, and milk, are used in almost every aspect of the cooking process.
 They contain high calcium levels, are a substantial source of fat, and contain protein; milk whey is a significant component in many protein powders.

-If lactose intolerance is a concern, then vegetarians can choose to eat goat cheese or sheep cheese like feta, as these are usually better tolerated by the body because of the lower levels of lactose.
+If lactose intolerance is a concern, vegetarians can choose to eat goat cheese or sheep cheese like feta, as these are usually better tolerated by the body because of the lower levels of lactose.

 6. Plant Meat